 You will probably be given the choice of three places in which to eat: the vaulted main dining room, a modernistic smaller room (with a television showing the chefs at work in the kitchen) and those various tables under awnings on the street outside.
-I chose the first, and was shown to a table in an alcove with a single red rose, napery of light beige, glassware by Riedel and by Rogaska and cutlery by Sambonet.
+I always chose the first, and so I was shown to table number 14, in an alcove in which was emblazoned the word ‘Passione’.
+Upon my table was a single red rose, napery of crisp white, glassware by Riedel and cutlery by Sambonet.
 Waiters in grey aprons, grey ties and white shirts flitted this way and that, and one of them opened my mineral water and then poured it into a glass jug, before setting in on my table.
 I liked this little ritual with the water, and – unusually, for me – I liked the canned music, which was of the chanteuse variety.

 The menu is straightforward in its descriptions, and those descriptions make clear that this chef and this kitchen are not afraid of complexity and hard work.
 Two tasting menus are offered at 90€ and 100€ (with wine pairings at 50€.)
 I chose four courses from the carte (for which you should allow 100€+).